Start a PK to 14 Homeschool Academy

 About Dr. Lisa Dunne

-Dr. Lisa Dunne is a dynamic, award-winning author, speaker, educator, lifelong homeschooler, and president of Chula Vista Christian University (CVCU.us) as well as the executive director of Awaken Academy (AwakenAcademySD.com).
+Dr. Lisa Dunne is a dynamic, award-winning author, speaker, educator, lifelong homeschooler, and president of Chula Vista Christian University (CVCU.us).
 She holds a Ph.D. in human development, a Master's degree in communication studies, a Master’s degree in human and organizational systems, and undergraduate degrees and minors in humanities, secondary education, and musical theater.

 After spending two decades in the college classroom, Dr. Dunne was increasingly concerned with the burgeoning rates of anxiety, depression, and atheism in the next generation.
-She envisioned an academic model that would counter the common struggles in American higher education: crippling student loan debt, sweeping secularization, and ineffective educational methodology.
+She envisioned an academic model that would counter the common struggles in American higher education and equip two generations—parents and students—with biblical literacy, relational resilience, and academic success.
+Now, through CVCU and 21 homeschool academies across the US, thousands of students are learning and growing in biblically-based classes, and churches are reclaiming the secular government’s cradle-to-grave indoctrination, replacing it with a Kingdom-based, future-minded education.
+See a list of her academy partners on the CVCU.us homepage.

-Despite a tumultuous, abusive childhood with parents who married and divorced seven different times, she is blessed to have been married to her British husband, Adrian, for 30 years, and they have two intelligent and compassionate homeschooled children, Ethan (22) and Cymone Azariah (17), who are their true résumé.
+Despite a tumultuous, abusive childhood with parents who married and divorced seven different times, she is blessed to have been married to her British husband, Adrian, for 30 years, and they have two intelligent and compassionate homeschool graduates, Ethan and Cymone Azariah, who are their true résumé.

 Support Partnership Options

-Several options for partnership levels exist depending on the existing structure and vision of the church.
-We are committed to your success, and we also want to be sensitive to your church budget.
+We offer several partnership levels depending on the existing structure and vision of the church.
+We are committed to your success, and we are also sensitive to your church budget.
 If none of the levels below are suitable for your needs, we can work with a combination of plans.
-The main goal is getting your academy up and running, so please choose a pricing and support package that works best for the needs and budget of your organization.
-Packages serve as a guide to services and can be based on need.
-If you 6 Homeschool Academy Overview simply need a phone call to ask questions so you can launch your program on your own, we are happy to provide that service free of charge to your church.
-If, however, you would like more in-depth support, whether that’s a document drop or extended support all the way through year-long mentorship as you launch your program, we are here for you.
+The main goal is getting your academy up and running, so choose a pricing and support package that works best for the needs and budget of your organization.
+If you simply need a phone call to decide if an academy is the right fit for you, we are happy to provide one phone or Zoom call free of charge.
+If, however, you would like more in-depth support, whether that’s a document drop or six months of extended support and mentorship as you launch your program, we are here for you.
+Each Level is a one-time fee, but additional hours of support beyond the Level 3 area are available on a monthly retainer as explained below:

 Luke 6:40 says that when he is fully trained, the student will become like the teacher.
-As we re-assess Plato’s admonition, we have to ask ourselves if we are seeing the harvest of righteousness in the next generation.
+As we re-assess Plato’s admonition, we have to ask ourselves what harvest we are seeing in the next generation in our own local churches.
 Bad company corrupts good character.
 It’s time to pull our students away from soul-less, secular education system of state indoctrination.
-Through the establishment of a church-based homeschool academy, we can train up K to 12 students to love God, country, and one another, changing the world for the kingdom one student at a time.
+Through the establishment of church-based homeschool academies, we can train up K to 12 students to love God, country, and one another, changing the world for the kingdom one student at a time.